br-Chan/writing-break/content/stories/3_how-sacabambaspis-ended-humanity-1.md

 ## El Dorado is Real, and it is a Fish

 The extinct *[Sacabambaspis janvieri](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=r7SFO9sAAAAJ&citation_for_view=r7SFO9sAAAAJ:Y5dfb0dijaUC)* was first described in 1986, based on fossils found near the village of Sacabamba, Bolivia.
 After further discoveries in the late 1980s and 1990s, striking similarities were noted between the fossil specimens and the Guatavita Fish in the British Museum.
-This sparked massive controversy and debate within the Palaeontology field -- was the Guatavita Fish real after all?
+This sparked massive controversy and debate within the palaeontology field -- was the Guatavita Fish real after all?
 Lake Guatavita was searched hundreds of times by both professionals and amateurs, during a period known as the "Second Search for El Dorado".
 For the next 5 years, the media scrambled to get ahold of any news from Colombia about evidence of Sacabambaspis.

 At last, in 2006, a Colombian local discovered a hidden underwater cave in the lake bed of Lake Guatavita, in which a small population of living Sacabambaspis was found.
 This find rocked both the palaeontological and mainstream worlds: the Guatavita Fish was not a hoax, and its kind had survived the drainage of the lake.